Factory Accident Claims

 - Forklift truck accidents are also common.
 If you are operating a forklift truck (FLT) you will need to have an FLT licence organised by your employer.
 If you have not been provided with a licence and have been involved in a forklift truck accident, you might be able to make a personal injury claim.
 The area where the FLT is being used should also be clearly marked out so that it is apparent where the vehicle is permitted on the premises

 - Falling objects can also cause accidents in factories.
 Often, stock is kept on high shelves.
-If objects have not been stacked correctly, they could fall down on top of someone and cause a very serious injury.
+If objects have not been stacked correctly, they could fall on top of someone and cause a serious injury.